 Long ago, an ancient sea covered most of the southwestern United States.
 It was during this time that layers of gypsum were deposited on the seafloor.
 The rise and fall of the sea level millions of years ago started the process of making the gypsum sand that covers the monument today.
 Many factors, including the latest ice age, had an effect on the formation of this magnificent landscape.
 The following journey through time shows the gradual transformation from sea to sand, and the amazing factors that allow this dune-field to exist.

 280 to 250 million years ago

 70 million years ago

-As the earth’s tectonic plates started to shift and collide, the pressure from these movements pushed up land, eventually creating many of our modern-day mountain ranges, including the Rocky Mountains and the mountains surrounding the area that is home to the monument today.
+As the earth’s tectonic plates started to shift and collide, the pressure from these movements pushed up land, eventually creating many of our modern-day mountain ranges, including the Rocky Mountains and the mountains surrounding the area that is home to the park today.

 30 million years ago

 24,000-12,000 years ago

 During the last Ice Age 40,000 to 12,000 years ago, the climate was much colder and wetter.
 As the climate started to warm around 11,000 years ago rain and snowmelt carried dissolved gypsum from the surrounding mountain ranges into the basin.
 The gypsum runoff settled in Lake Otero.
 With the ending of the last Ice Age, about 12,000 years ago, Lake Otero began to evaporate, becoming a playa, or dry lake bed.

 10,000 years ago to present – formation of the dunefield